-Trabeculotomy is successful for more than 80 out of 100 children whose glaucoma was not present at birth.footnote 1
+One year after surgery, trabeculotomy was successful for more than 80 out of 100 children who didn't have glaucoma at birth.footnote 1

 The most common problem after trabeculotomy is scarring of the new opening in the eye.
 Scarring prevents fluid from draining out of the eye.
 Other complications of surgery may include:

-Severe blurring of vision for several weeks (common).
+- Severe blurring of vision for several weeks (common).

-Bleeding in the eye.
+- Bleeding in the eye.

-Extremely low pressure in the eye, which may result in blurred vision from clouding of the lens (cataract) or fluid buildup under the nerve layer (retina).
+- Extremely low pressure in the eye, which may result in blurred vision from clouding of the lens (cataract) or fluid buildup under the nerve layer (retina).

-Sudden, permanent loss of central vision.
+- Sudden, permanent loss of central vision.

-Infection in the eye.
+- Infection in the eye.

-High pressure in the eye, causing the space in the front part of the eye (anterior chamber) to collapse.
+- High pressure in the eye, causing the space in the front part of the eye (anterior chamber) to collapse.
 This condition is called malignant glaucoma and is rare.

-Continued changes in the optic nerve (at the back of the eye) caused by glaucoma.
+- Continued changes in the optic nerve (at the back of the eye) caused by glaucoma.